-Smoother shifting, quieter changes, no more chain rub, automatic chain trim and more importantly much lesser maintenance are just some of the benefits electronic shifting brings.
+Smoother shifting, quieter changes, no more chain rub, automatic chain trim, and more importantly much lesser maintenance are just some of the benefits electronic shifting brings.

-There is a lot of information on Shimano Di2 out there and your local bike shop should be able to answer most of your question.
+There is a lot of information on Shimano Di2 out there and your local bike shop should be able to answer most of your questions.
 There are some questions that aren’t often answered though, which is what this article is all about.

 Here are 10 things your bike mechanic might not tell you about the Shimano Di2.